 In New South Wales, a lawyer can help you ensure that the issue is referred to the Guardianship Division of the New South Wales Civil and Administrative Tribunal (NCAT).
 This tribunal will then address the matter, and issue an order for restitution if necessary.

 In Victoria, the Victorian Civil and Administrative Tribunal (VCAT) has similar powers in such cases.
 The VCAT can revoke or suspend an attorney’s power, and order the attorney to compensate the principal for a loss caused by the attorney contravening any provision of the Powers of Attorney 2014 Act.

 Even if there is no reason to believe a power of attorney or EPA has abused their authority, there may still be cause for concern.
 This is because people entrusted with this responsibility must perform their duties in accordance with certain rules.

 If you’re close to the donor (the person who appointed the power of attorney or EPA) and you haven’t been consulted about certain decisions, or you’ve been prevented from seeing the donor, the power of attorney or EPA may be violating these rules.
-Contact us to learn more today.
+Contact our Albury lawyers to learn more today.